Get in touch with an expert at 800-880-4479

 3. Independent Caregivers

 Independent caregivers, sometimes called private caregivers, work directly for families instead of through an agency.
-This arrangement often allows for greater flexibility and more personalized care.
+This setup can offer a more flexible and personalized approach to care, which is why some families consider it when exploring different types of caregivers.

 4. Volunteer Caregivers

 Volunteer caregivers offer unpaid support, usually through community organizations, local programs, or faith-based groups.
-While they don’t perform medical care, they often help with companionship, errands, and light household tasks.
+While they do not provide medical care, the services of volunteer caregivers often include companionship, running errands, helping with light household tasks, or providing occasional respite for family members.

 Choosing the Right Care Option